 Personally I think this recipe has more flavor than the traditional versions.
 Not only is refined wheat flour lacking in nutrients, it’s also pretty bland.

 Garbanzo bean flour, by contrast, is protein-rich with an earthy and nutty flavor.
 It’s made by grinding cooked and dried garbanzo beans.
 Cassava flour is made by grinding the root of the yuca plant.
-It’s the same flour used to make my grain-free tortilla recipe.
+It’s the same flour used to make my vegan gluten free tortillas recipe.

 - Steam and mash potatoes